bestwebsoft/Limit-attempts-wordpress-plugin/readme.txt

 * NEW : Added messages in login form.

 == Upgrade Notice ==

+= V1.0.6 =
+Settings tab on plugin settings page was updated (interactivity was improved).
+The name of the 'Log' tab on the plugin settings page was changed to 'Statistics'.
+Performance issue on 'Statistics' page was fixed.

 = V1.0.5 =
 We updated all functionality for wordpress 4.0.
 Added missing closing tags </a>.